Poems

 and the ocean flows in arpeggiated chords.

-Music is transmutation, man, he wrote.
+Music is transmutation, man,

 Grandma said he’d always been an odd bird.